Back Your Advertisement Campaign with a Data-Driven Budget Plan

 For example, e-commerce businesses may aim for a higher ROAS score of 5:1 or higher, while service-based businesses may aim for a lower score of 2:1 or 3:1.
 Ultimately, the best ROAS score for your business will depend on your specific goals, budget, and industry benchmarks.

-Terms Your Need To Know When Calculating Ad Budget
+Terms You Need to Know When Planning Ad Budget with ROAS Calculator

 Monthly Budget- It is the total amount you will be spending every month for paid ad campaigns.
 You can check the estimated ad spend for desired conversions using our ad budget calculator.

-Cost Per-Thousand Impression (CPM)- The cost of displaying an ad to one thousand viewers.
+Cost Per-Thousand Impressions (CPM)- The cost of displaying an ad to one thousand viewers.
 This is often used as a standard measurement for online advertising.

 Cost Per Click (CPC)- The cost of each click on an ad.
 This is used in pay-per-click advertising.